4343% of people live below the poverty line.

 How we’re changing lives for good in Kenya

 Through ActionAid girls’ clubs and rescue centres, 6,000 women and girls have been reached directly and 60,000 indirectly.
+Read stories of women and children we've helped.

 Helping girls like Everlyne stay in school